-- Archival data: We reviewed archival data covering a six-year time-period that measured educational outcomes, including postsecondary success. - Surveys: We reviewed parent surveys and school climate surveys including those administered by our school and higher education partners from 2018 to 2023. - Focus groups and meetings: In Spring 2023, we conducted virtual focus groups including educators, students and parents.
-We reviewed data from partner meetings 2018-2023. - Youth Voice: PRI continually elevates youth voice to the leadership table.
-During the 2022-23 academic year we implemented student surveys and youth listening projects to ensure youth perspective was captured, and have continued that to help inform the project design.
+- Archival data: We reviewed archival data covering a six-year time-period that measured educational outcomes, including postsecondary success. - Surveys: We reviewed parent surveys and school climate surveys including those administered by our school and higher education partners from 2022 to 2023. - Youth Voice: PRI continually elevates youth voice to the leadership table.
+During the 2022-23 academic year we implemented student surveys and youth listening projects to ensure youth perspective was captured and have continued that to help inform the project design.

 Increased focus on data during the Pandemic.
 Many of the standard data sources used to measure student success were disrupted by the COVID-19 pandemic, yet it is vital to understand the breadth of the pandemic's impacts and design a FSCS program to address those impacts.
-Our strong partnerships with the KDE and the Kentucky Council on Postsecondary Education, as well as our own ability to quickly deploy Institutional Review Board (IRB) approved qualitative data studies focused on student experience and parent experience, ensures that our proposal is relevant within the frame of COVID-19.
+Our strong partnerships with Diboll Independent School District ensures that our proposal is relevant within the frame of COVID-19.